Our Philanthropic Mission

 DirectorMr.
 He is currently the President of Hai Yin Enterprises Ltd., a family owned diversified trading and investment firm.
 Mr. He has been involved in international textile trading over the past 10 years continuing his family’s century long legacy of servicing multi-national clothing and apparel brands.
 More recently, Hai Yin Enterprises Ltd. has amassed a portfolio of retail properties in Ontario.
 Their most recent venture includes an 115,000 square foot community retail shopping centre anchored by Longo’s and Rexall Pharmacy.
 This joint-venture project brought Canada’s first net-zero grocery store, using 35% less energy than average and producing 65% of its own energy.

 Mr. John Tran

 DirectorMr.
 Tran is currently the President of Paulsen & Company Ltd., specializing in consulting and management of private commercial mortgages, construction lending, and investments.
-He is also an associate and registered mortgage broker with RM Financial Inc. Prior to establishing Paulsen & Company Ltd, Mr. Tran held related positions at Newbridge Mortgage Inc., Atlantic (HS) Financial Corporation, President’s Choice Financial and The Bank of Nova Scotia.
+Prior to establishing Paulsen & Company Ltd, Mr. Tran held related positions at Newbridge Mortgage Inc., Atlantic (HS) Financial Corporation, President’s Choice Financial and The Bank of Nova Scotia.
 Noteworthily, Mr. Tran has developed several creative financial products and structures targeting the agricultural industry to assist farming families with recapitalization, succession and estate planning.
 Mr. Tran’s ingenuity to structure deals has been vital to the financial success of many of his clients.